benhutchmet/researcher_BWH/conferences.md

 layout: default
 ---

-# Conferences
+# Conferences and Events

-Information about past and future conferences including posters/slides which have previously been presented.
+Information about past and future conferences and events including posters/slides which have previously been presented.

 ---